LLM-as-a-judge validity in physics assessment depends more on the task than the model: Qualitative analysis of marking errors

 Interestingly, whilst providing the correct solution reduced over-crediting errors it actually increased under-crediting errors, with the count rising from $n = 9$ to $n = 12$.
 This asymmetry - where solutions resolve 85\% of over-crediting but actually increase under-crediting - has a straightforward explanation.
 Over-crediting errors typically involve a model accepting a wrong answer because it looks structurally plausible; providing the correct answer gives the model a concrete numerical target that exposes the GPT-3.5 response's flaw.
 Under-crediting errors, however, involve a model rejecting a correct answer because it does not match a narrow, expected format.
 Providing the reference answer does not help in these cases because the GPT-3.5 response's physics is already correct.
 The model's failure stems not from an ignorance of the correct physics, but from an inability to recognise equivalent, approximately equal, or alternatively phrased responses.
 Indeed, providing the solution appears to introduce additional under-crediting cases, possibly because the explicit reference gives the model a stricter template against which to reject otherwise valid phrasings.

-This asymmetry motivates the criterion-referenceability idea - when a solution specifies an exact, unambiguous target, providing it resolves most over-crediting disagreements.
+This asymmetry suggests that when a solution specifies an exact unambiguous target, providing it resolves most over-crediting disagreements.
 However, when the acceptable answer space is broad such as in Fermi estimates, rounding tolerance bands, or multiple valid phrasings of a physical concept the solution alone fails to supply the structural logic required to map diverse responses onto the marking criteria.

 Finally, the strength of the anchoring effect was acutely demonstrated by five multi-mark questions that produced unanimous AI zeros under the false solution condition, despite the human awarding full marks.
 These items included multi-step calculations, derivations, and data interpretation questions.
 In each case, the false solution was generated via a minor mechanical perturbation of the correct answer (as detailed in Section~\ref{sec:methods}).
 All five models subsequently marked the perfectly correct GPT-3.5 response as wrong solely because it failed to match the false solution.
 While this represents a small subset of the broader false solution degradation reported in Section~\ref{sec:structured}, the unanimity across all five state-of-the-art models on multi-step derivations underscores a critical vulnerability that even when GPT-3.5's working is physically transparent and internally consistent, LLMs will reliably defer to a flawed reference solution rather than independently evaluating the physics.